darkhemic/Open-BFG-Tech-SDK/README.md

 ==============================

-Step 1. download github repo zipfile and uncompress
+Step 1. download initial_setup.sh and first_install.sh repo zipfile and uncompress

 Step 2. run initial_setup.sh as the root user.
 This can be done in a terminal command line using the command sudo ./initial_setup.sh or su - and then navigating back to your home directory and into the Open-BFG-Tech-SDK folder.